dgraph-io/workshop/1-getting-started/README.md

 Notice the JSON tab on the right!

-The GraphQL syntax allows you to query for the fields you only need.
+The GraphQL+- syntax allows you to query for the fields you only need.

 Note: The first step in querying Dgraph is to select a node or set of nodes based on specific criteria.